MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/clipboard/xclip.md

 `xclip` is a command-line utility available on many Linux systems that enables you to manage the clipboard data within the X Window System (X11) environment.
 It provides functionality similar to the built-in `pbcopy` and `pbpaste` commands found on macOS.

+A feature of this tool is that is supports secondary selection.
+Many graphical environments have a secondary selection buffer (middle mouse button) in addition to the main clipboard.
+This tool can be used to work with this secondary buffer as well.

 ## Installation